Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-reactors.md

   // code to execute
   return {
     tokenize: {
-      bar: 'foo' // will be tokenized
+      bar: 'secret' // will be tokenized
     },
     raw: {
-      foo: 'bar' // will be returned in plaintext
+      foo: 'plaintext' // will be returned in plaintext }
-    }
   };
 };